 According to college policy, students are required to complete at least two full weeks of classes in a new program to be successfully enrolled as continuing students for that program.
-Absent extenuating circumstances under which written approval is obtained from the Programs Manager, students who do not complete the first two weeks of classes of a new program will be dropped from the roster of enrolled students for that program.
+Absent extenuating circumstances under which written approval is obtained from the Director of Student Services & Programs, students who do not complete the first two weeks of classes of a new program will be dropped from the roster of enrolled students for that program.